 37. Persons who have achieved distinction in related fields or given significant service to the actuarial profession may, by Resolution proposed by the Council and passed by a simple majority of the members entitled to vote and voting at a general meeting, be elected Honorary Fellows and shall, on election, be entitled to use the initials HonFIA or HonFFA after their name and shall have the same voting rights as Fellows.
-Honorary Fellows are not permitted to use a Chartered designation.
 Removal or suspension of this category of membership from any individual shall only be effective provided that a majority of not less than three-fourths of the whole number of the members of the Council vote in favour.
 The criteria for removal or suspension of Honorary Fellows shall be determined by the Council and published on the website of the Institute and Faculty of Actuaries.